estnzhrn/academic-website/content/courses/Behavioral Finance/_index.md

 #weight: 10
 ---

-Bachelor, University of Bremen, since Fall 2020
+Bachelor, University of Bremen, since 2020, each Winter